fraimwork/fraimwork/README.md

 # Fraimwork

-A web app that enables intelligent interaction with framework-based repositories.
+A tool that enables intelligent interaction with framework-based repositories.